Research-Based Business Development

 The points and paragraphs that spoke most precisely to the business problem were transformed into a presentation and report that was explained and discussed with representatives from FF Consult and The Danish Technological Institute.
 The research results provided new insights and inspired new ideas that led to innovative experiments and solutions for FF Consult.

 The value of the collaboration is long-term and many of the measurable effects may not yet have materialized.
-Following are a few examples of how the research was implemented and generated value.
+The following are a few examples of how the research was implemented and generated value.

 Inspiration & Innovation: A Developing Business